AshyAspen/finance_fresh/README.md

 python -m budget
 ```

-Use the arrow keys to move between sections and press Enter to manage the selected list.
+Use the arrow keys to move between sections and press Enter to open a list.
+Within each list, press `a` to add, `e` to edit, `d` to delete, and `q` to return.
 All data is stored in a local SQLite database (`transactions.db`).